 - People cycling from Onslow Road and St Mary’s can use the new shared foot/cycleway to the existing toucan crossing at Southcliff Road and cross the green space to the northbound cycle lane

 - People cycling from side roads on the western side can easily join the northbound cycle lane

 - For people cycling from side roads on the eastern side, there are short sections of two-way cycle lane to guide people to the existing toucan crossings to cross via the green space to get onto the northbound cycle lane

-To help guide people to where they want to go we are going to install new signs or use maps that direct people to the right part of the cycle lanes.
-These will be all marked with a black 5 to indicate that this is part of SCN5.
+To help guide people to where they want to go we have installed new signs that direct people to the right parts of the cycle lanes.
+These have been marked with a black 5 to indicate that this is part of the SCN5 cycle route.